BGaming Slots: Studio Guide to Mechanics and Portfolio

 When was BGaming founded?

-What are the highest RTP BGaming slots?
+What are the best BGaming slots to try first?

 Can I play BGaming slots for free?